geudde/attic-chest/pages/04.season-3/01.meeting-29/09.specimens/docs.md

 The Villagers dance, spite of fortune or chance
 In good humour, all hearty and hale.

-“No more!” replied the impatient croud,
+“No more!” replied the impatient crowd,
 “The true sublime!” they cried, tumultuous loud,
 “At least the Elegant,” again she rose
 And thus her copious verse now flows.